girishchandranc/autosarfactory/mcp_server/autosarfactory_mcp/ar_map/autosar_element_map.md

   SystemMapping -> SwcToEcuMapping (SWC -> EcuInstance)

 ### Receive signal from CAN bus into SWC
+depends_on: Send signal from SWC over CAN bus
   Same as above but direction reversed:
   RPortPrototype, ISignalPort/IPduPort/FramePort all IN, DataReceivePoint